deeanalyst/uniswap-flashloan-trap/README.md

 ---

-## 💡 Feedback & Contributions
+## 💡 Future Improvements

+This project provides a solid foundation, but there are many ways it could be extended:

+*   **Deeper Inspection:** Instead of just matching function selectors, the trap could be enhanced to parse the transaction data more deeply, such as verifying that the call is being made to a legitimate Uniswap pool address.
+*   **Broader DEX Support:** The logic could be expanded to detect flash loans from other major DEXs like Sushiswap, Aave, or Balancer.
+*   **More Sophisticated Responses:** The `BaitResponse` contract could be built out with more advanced logic, such as a circuit-breaker that pauses critical protocol functions or a mechanism to notify a multi-sig wallet via an on-chain event.
+*   **Gas Optimization:** Further analysis could be done to optimize the gas usage of the trap's detection logic, making it even more efficient for the Drosera operators to run.

+---

+## 🤝 Contributing

 I hope this project serves as a useful example for other developers exploring decentralized security.
-Feedback is highly welcome.
+Feedback and contributions are highly welcome.
 If you have ideas for improvements or find any issues, please feel free to open an issue or submit a pull request.
 I would be happy to see others fork this repository and build upon this work.

 ---